-- New uses, such as geocaching, have emerged, and some existing uses, like mountain biking, have become more popular.
+- The main uses have not changed significantly.
+New uses, such as geocaching, have emerged, and some existing uses, like mountain biking, have become more popular.
 Conversely some earlier uses, for example dog-sledding, have declined.
 Overall, however, the main uses remain consistent.
 Figure 8 illustrates the top uses in the 2016 2017 user survey.
 Many users listed more than one activity in their response, so the totals add to more than 100 per cent. - What people like and dislike about the Forest has been consistent over time.
 Suggestions for improvements are surprisingly similar across surveys.